-a.
-Except as described in subsection b, below, section B., the supplemental irrigation requirement for all crop types is determined using the Modified Blaney-Criddle method as described in the "Water Use Management System Design and Evaluation Aids: Supplemental Crop Requirement and Withdrawal Calculation".
+- a.
+Except as described in Seubsection b, below, the supplemental irrigation requirement for all crop types is determined using the Modified Blaney-Criddle method as described in the "Water Use Management System Design and Evaluation Aids: Supplemental Crop Requirement and Withdrawal Calculation".
 This procedure estimates the potential amount of water lost to evapotranspiration and determines the supplemental irrigation requirement using soil moisture capacity, rainfall, and other variables.
-The maximum month and annual allocation will be based on the supplemental irrigation requirement for a 1-in-10 year drought condition.

-b.
-If the method described in subsection a, Section A. above, is not applicable due to localized allocation coefficients, soil characteristics, hydrologic conditions, crop type or crop coefficient, the supplemental irrigation requirement may also be determined based on specific reports related to evapotranspiration estimates published by the University of Florida, Institute of Food and Agricultural Sciences (IFAS), or other reliable source, such as the Soil Conservation Service or the NRCS Natural Resources Conservation Service.
+The maximum month and annual allocation will be based on the supplemental irrigation requirement for a 1-in-10 year drought condition. - b.
+If the method described in Ssubsection a, above, is not applicable due to localized allocation coefficients, soil characteristics, hydrologic conditions, crop type or crop coefficient, the supplemental irrigation requirement may also be determined based on specific reports related to evapotranspiration estimates published by the IFAS or other reliable source, such as the NRCS.